-Typical project(s) Rice farms that change the water regime during the cultivation period from continuously to intermittent flooded conditions and/or a shortened period of flooded conditions; Alternate wetting and drying method and aerobic rice cultivation methods; and Rice farms that change their rice cultivation practice from transplanted to direct seeded rice.
-Type of GHG emissions mitigation action GHG emission avoidance.
+Typical project(s) Rice farms that change the water regime during the cultivation period from continuously to intermittent flooded conditions and/or a shortened period of flooded conditions; alternate wetting and drying method and aerobic rice cultivation methods; and rice farms that change their rice cultivation practice from transplanted to direct seeded rice.
+Type of GHG emissions mitigation action • GHG emission avoidance.
 Reduced anaerobic decomposition of organic matter in rice cropping soils.
 Important conditions under which the methodology is applicable Rice cultivation in the project area is predominantly characterized by irrigated, flooded fields for an extended period of time during the growing season; The project rice fields are equipped with controlled irrigation and drainage facilities; The project activity does not lead to a decrease in rice yield.
 Likewise, it does not require the farm to switch to a cultivar that has not been grown before; Training and technical support during the cropping season is part of the project activity; The introduced cultivation practice, including the specific cultivation elements, technologies and use of crop protection products, is not subject to any local regulatory restrictions; If not using the default value approach, project participants shall have access to infrastructure to measure CH4 emissions from reference fields using closed chamber method and laboratory analysis.
-Important parameters Monitored: Three options are provided: Option 1: Field measurements to determine of baseline emission factor and project emission factor (kgCH4/ha per season or day); Option 2: Default values adjusted by region specific field measurements to determine baseline emission factor and project emission factor (kgCH4/ha per season or day); Option 3: Default values for baseline emission factor and project emission factor (kgCH4/ha per season or day); Option 3: Default values for baseline emission factor and project emission factor (kgCH4/ha per season or day); Aggregated project area; Monitoring of farmers' compliance with project cultivation practice.
-BASELINE SCENARIO Generation of methane due to anaerobic decomposition of organic matter in rice cropping soils.
-Rice field PROJECT SCENARIO Methane emission avoidance, for example, by changing the water regime during the cultivation period from continuously to intermittent flooded conditions and/or a shortened period of flooded conditions. $\downarrow \\ \downarrow \\$
+Important parameters Monitored: Three options are provided: BASELINE SCENARIO Generation of methane due to anaerobic decomposition of organic matter in rice cropping soils.
+Image: state of the state of th PROJECT SCENARIO Methane emission avoidance, for example, by changing the water regime during the cultivation period from continuously to intermittent flooded conditions and/or a shortened period of flooded conditions.
+Upgrade Upgrade Wincgement Krc field Krc field water production systems

 Typical project(s) Project activities that introduce low GHG emitting water purification systems to provide safe drinking water and displace water boiling using non-renewable biomass or fossil fuels.
 Water kiosks that treat water using one or more of the following technologies: chlorination, combined flocculant/disinfection powders and solar disinfection are also eligible.
 Type of GHG emissions mitigation action Displacement of a more-GHG-intensive output.
 Important conditions under which the methodology is applicable Prior to the implementation of the project activity, a public distribution network supplying safe drinking water to the project boundary does not exist; The application of the project technology/equipment shall achieve compliance either with: (i) the comprehensive protection performance target as per "Evaluating household water treatment options: Health based targets and microbiological performance specifications" (WHO, 2011); or (ii) an applicable national standard or guideline; In cases where the life span of the water treatment technologies is shorter than the crediting period of the project activity, there shall be documented measures in place to ensure that end users have access to replacement purification systems of comparable quality.
 Important parameters Monitored: Checking of appliances to ensure that they are still operating or are replaced by an equivalent; Quantity of purified water; Annual check if a safe drinking water public distribution network is installed; Safe drinking water quality; Total electricity and fossil fuel consumption by the project activity.
 BASELINE SCENARIO Fossil fuel/non-renewable biomass consumption for water boiling as a mean for water purification.
-Ver PROJECT SCENARIO Low greenhouse gas emitting water purification system ensures safe drinking water supply.
-Image: state
+Veter PROJECT SCENARIO Low greenhouse gas emitting water purification system ensures safe drinking water supply.
+Image: space of the